Paris Geller: Season 3

 The third season begins towards the end of the Washington trip, with Rory and Paris as roommates and becoming very close.
 Paris is revealed to be a sleep talker in slumber, having dreams aloud about Woodward and Bernstein of Watergate and Washington Post fame, then dreaming of herself as Bill Clinton during his denial of having an affair with Monica Lewinsky.

 She finds romance at the conference with a boy named Jamie (Brandon Barash), who was often a partner with her in debates through the summer and took a liking to her assertive and commanding personality.
 This is proven as she tries to engage Senator Barbara Boxer (D-CA) in a debate, only to be passed onto a confused Rep. Doug Ose (R-CA) during a farewell luncheon.

 During the same luncheon, Jamie asks her to have dinner with him to celebrate, and she subconsciously accepts.
 Upon realizing that she has an actual date, Paris receives help from Rory while preparing.

 She later tries to hide the relationship from the gossip-happy circles of Chilton, and swears Rory to silence so she can date in peace.
-Rory, however, is forced to become a puppet to Paris' long-time rival in school and senior class president, Francine Jarvis.
-Francine had a vendetta against the two, thinking them the ones who had sabotaged the Puffs.
+Rory, however, is forced to become a puppet to Paris' long-time rival in school and senior class president, Francie Jarvis.
+Francie had a vendetta against the two, thinking them the ones who had sabotaged the Puffs.

-Rory finds herself accidentally divulging Paris's dating status during a secret meeting with Francine.
-The set up for the secret meeting between Rory and Francine and the subsequent disclosure to Paris is remarkably similar to one of the plot lines in the 1981 movie, Absence of Malice starring Paul Newman and Sally Field.
+Rory finds herself accidentally divulging Paris's dating status during a secret meeting with Francie.
+The set up for the secret meeting between Rory and Francie and the subsequent disclosure to Paris is remarkably similar to one of the plot lines in the 1981 movie, Absence of Malice starring Paul Newman and Sally Field.
 When Paris discovers that her relationship to Jamie has been made public, she confronts Rory in a ferocious fencing match during gym class.
 Feeling betrayed by Rory's revelation (whom by this point, Paris considered her best friend), the two are divided once again.

 Paris' family tradition was Harvard University (five generations according to her), and she had a complete meltdown on C-SPAN while she was supposed to be helping Rory deliver a co-written speech for the Chilton Bicentennial celebration in the wake of receiving a rejection letter from Harvard and losing her virginity to Jamie a few days earlier.
 Days before, Paris had told Rory first about her having sex, and the two reconciled, just in time as Rory was able to convince Paris that not getting into her dream college wasn't the end of the world.
 Rory, too, had intended to go to Harvard, but her infamous pro/con list came down on the side of Yale, partly because of Paris' rejection from the school, but mostly from the Gilmore family's Yale tradition.